tencentyun/intlcloud-documents/product/网络/云联网/购买指南/计费总览_intl.md

 A valid day refers to a day when the bandwidth value of any 5-minute statistical point is greater than 10 Kbps.

-Valid day ratio = valid days in a month / natural days in a month.
+Valid day ratio = valid days in a month / natural day in a month.

 - Tiered unit price: